vrcarpentier/FSND_Linux_Server/README.md

 • psychopg2: postgresql adapter for python

 # Login to server:
-Download the default AWS keypair
+Download the default AWS keypair and place it in your local .ssh directory.

 Login as ubuntu by running ssh ubuntu@35.172.209.100 -p 22 -i ~/.ssh/LightsailDefaultPrivateKey-us-east-1.pem